French host families

 Etiquette and manners-France, as any other country, has its own customs and traditions.
 It’s always a good thing to have some benchmarks in order to understand better the country and to fit in more easily.
 Here are a few examples of what a young foreigner will discover on its own after having spent some time abroad.

 1. To say “hello” or “goodbye”, in France, we shake hands.
-When people are close- family, friends-they also kiss one another on chicks, usually two (one on each chick), but sometimes even three or four (it depends on the regions).
+When people are close- family, friends-they also kiss one another on cheeks, usually two (one on each cheek), but sometimes even three or four (it depends on the regions).

 2. The French appreciate punctuality.
 It is important to not be late to an appointment.